From toils at the Commonwealth Games to tears in Leeds, it’s largely been a season to forget for Jonny Brownlee in 2018.

 Is it hard to stay motivated going back to the ITU World Tri Series when you’ve had races such as Beijing and the Super League?

 I’ve been to the same races and places for many years now with the ITU WTS.
 I still enjoy it and it’s still real top-end racing and hugely competitive.
 My main goal over the next couple of years is to go to Tokyo and get an Olympic medal.
 And I have to do the ITU racing to achieve that.
 After that I’ll be ready for a change.

 Meaning you’ll follow Alistair into Ironman 70.3?

+Yes.
 I’ve enjoyed being out here in Beijing and the relaxed side of it; the smaller field and everyone being out here together.
-Ask me tomorrow after the race and I might hate it, but I’ll definitely be ready for a change after 2020.
+Ask me tomorrow after the race and I might hate it, but I’ll definitely be ready for a change after 2020 to the longer stuff.